28 Aug Zoodle Salad with Spicy Thai Peanut Sauce

 This salad has your ever-important protein (chicken) and I always include a lot of it!
 Do not despair however, the chicken in this recipe can be skipped, replaced or supplemented with beef or seafood also.
 Don’t forget the natural peanut butter.
 PB adds a whopping dose of protein, fiber, vitamins and minerals as well.

 Zoodles?
 They are just as much fun to eat as they are to say!
 They are also a kid-friendly way to increase the vegetable quotient in your home.
 I make zucchini noodles with the Inspiralizer, the spiraling machine that I absolutely love.
 It is so fast and easy to make any kind of noodle.
 Check it out here.

-I typically make a week’s worth of zoodles at a time and then store them in the fridge for multiple meals.
-Slide them in sauces, throw them in breakfast dishes or casseroles.
+I typically make lots of zoodles at a time then store in the fridge, as a result I am set for a week’s worth of meals.
+Slide them in sauces, in addition, throw them in breakfast dishes or casseroles.
 If zucchini is not your thing, you really owe it to yourself to try a spiraled version of another kind.
 Spiralized vegetables or a fruit work great in many recipes.
 You can try sweet potatoes, regular potatoes, squash, and apples, to name a few.Print